christot20/Google-Home-Page/README.md

 Used to get a better understanding of HTML and CSS as well as how elements are placed and styled.

 1. HTML Semantic Tags and Proper Structure
-2. CSS Flexbox and other principles
+2. CSS Flexbox, media queries, and other principles
 3. Responsive Design

 Project led by The Odin Project.